Turnout

 Understand Retroactive SSI Benefits

-[Retroactive SSI benefits](https://ssa.gov/news/en/press/releases/2025-03-04.html) are essential for individuals who have encountered difficulties because of their disabilities.
-These payments, referred to as retroactive SSI benefits, provide essential support for up to 12 months prior to the request date, as long as the claimant was eligible but not yet receiving benefits.
+are essential for understanding.
+These benefits provide essential support prior to the request date, as long as the claimant was eligible but not yet receiving benefits.

 As of March 2026, over 1.1 million individuals have benefited from retroactive SSI benefits, totaling more than $7.5 billion.
 The average payment is around $6,710.
-This financial assistance is vital for individuals unable to work, helping them cover living expenses during the often lengthy waiting period for application approval.
+This is vital for individuals unable to work, helping them cover expenses during the often lengthy waiting period for application approval.

-We understand that navigating this process can be overwhelming.
-The recent enactment of the Social Security Fairness Act has made it easier for many recipients to receive their retroactive SSI benefits by the end of March 2025.
+We understand the importance.
+The recent enactment of the legislation has made it easier for many recipients to receive their benefits by the end of March 2025.
 Increased monthly payments will begin in April, providing even more support when it’s needed most.

 It’s important to grasp these advantages as a disabled American.
-You deserve the assistance that can help you through this complex system.
-Turnout is here to help.
-We offer a guided platform to assist you in navigating these processes, providing case support from trained nonlawyer advocates.
-Our AI agent, Jake, ensures that you can access the benefits you’re entitled to without needing legal representation.
+Navigating through this complex system can be challenging.
+We offer a guided platform to assist you in applying, providing case support from trained professionals.
+Our service ensures that you can access the necessary resources without needing legal representation.
 Remember, you are not alone in this journey.

 Each segment of the pie shows how much of the total financial assistance goes to the average payment and the number of beneficiaries.
 The larger the segment, the more significant that part is in relation to the total.